janmej0y/Online-Voting-System/README.md

-# PulseVote — Online Voting System
+# EzeeVote — Online Voting System

 A simple, secure online voting system with **registration**, **login**, **one-vote-per-user** enforcement, and **live results**.
 Built with **Node.js + Express + SQLite** and a clean **Tailwind (CDN)** frontend.